DFL-TORO: A One-Shot Demonstration Framework for Learning Time-Optimal Robotic Manufacturing Tasks: DFL-TORO Methodology

 \subsubsection{Trajectory Generation Module}

-Given $\tau_i$, we fit one B-Spline across all the waypoints, denoted as $\xi_f$ with control points $P_{i,f}$ and duration variable $T_f$.
-We match the number of control points with the waypoints, i.e., $\Bar{n}=m$, giving flexibility to the optimizer to locally adjust the trajectory around each waypoint.
+Given $\tau_i$, we fit one B-Spline for $\bm{q}_f(t)$ across all the waypoints, denoted as $\bm{\xi}_f$ with control points $\bm{P}_{\hat{i},f}$ and duration variable $T_f$, as shown in Fig. \ref{fig:bsplinefit:trajopt}.
+We match the number of control points with the waypoints, i.e., $\hat{n}=m-1$, to give flexibility to the optimizer to locally adjust the trajectory around each waypoint.
 The cost function is formulated as:

 where $\alpha,\beta$ and $\gamma$ are positive weights.
-The term $\int_{0}^{1}||\dddot{\xi}_f||^2ds$ attempts to minimize the normalized jerk profile, exploiting the tolerances of waypoints.
-This strategy is crucial for eliminating noise while respecting the tolerances.
-The term $\sum_{i=1}^{m} ||P_{i,f} -Q_{w_i}||^2$ ensures that control points align closely with the original joint configurations at the waypoints.
+The initial term $T_f$ involves the minimization of the overall execution time of $\bm{q}_f(t)$.
+Note that the Time Optimization module calculates the relative timing of waypoints in normalized time ($\tau_i$), while the actual timing law is optimized in this stage with respect to all the kinematic limits and meanwhile the noise removal.
+The term $\int_{0}^{1}||\dddot{\bm{\xi}}_f||^2ds$ attempts to minimize the normalized jerk profile, exploiting the tolerances of waypoints.
+This term is the key objective that pushes the optimization to eliminate the noise of the waypoints.
+The reason the normalized trajectory $\bm{\xi}_f$ is used in this term is that if $\bm{q_f}$ is used, the optimizer can simply increase $T_f$ to reduce jerk, instead of modifying the path.
+Therefore, using $\bm{\xi}_f$ isolates the jerk values from $T_f$ and forces the optimization to optimize the path.
+Finally, the term $\sum_{i=1}^{m} ||\bm{P}_{\hat{i},f} -\bm{\mathfrak{q}}_{w_i}||^2$ ensures that control points align closely with the original joint configurations at the waypoints.
 Given the robot manipulator's kinematic redundancy, an end-effector pose can correspond to multiple configurations.
 This term limits the robot's configuration null space, prompting the optimizer to remain near the initial configuration.
-The trajectory generation problem is formulated as follows:
+The Trajectory Generation problem is formulated as follows: